Take action this Stress Awareness Month: prevent work-related stress

 What you can do this month

-Stress Awareness Month is the perfect time to start making change.
+Stress Awareness Month is the perfect time to start making a change.
 Here’s how:

 - Review HSE Management Standards: Assess key areas in your stress risk assessment: demands, control, support, relationships, role, and change.